RenzoRomeo/FluidSim/README.md

 I used:
 - OpenGL as the graphics API.
-- Glad for the OpengL bindings.
+- Glad for the OpenGL bindings.
 - GLFW to manage the window and the OpenGL context.

 ## TODO